Speaking Part 1

 • What kind of place is it?

 This is a large town with a very large number of people living there.
 The town has two main parts: old town and modern town.
 The old town reflects the traditional building, old ways of businesses and life and that will give you an impression of the history of this town.
 On the other hand, the new part, which is in the northern part of the town, has gone through numerous developments in the last few years and it is usually a busy part.
-People are amiable, educated and they live with peace and harmony, which is the most attractive part of our town, in my opinion.
+People are amiable, educated and they live in peace and harmony, which is the most attractive part of our town, in my opinion.
 The city has a small area which is occupied by tea gardens and has a small river and many fountains.
 This is the most beautiful part of our town.
 Overall, my town is beautiful and it is a good place to live in.

 • What kinds of people live there?